 This Friday night go to bed ½ hour later

-You will be now in sync for the whole of Sunday, your kids will wake up when you want to and you are refreshed for work on Monday.
+On Sunday you will now naturally wake up 1 hour later.
+You will be now in sync for the whole of Sunday, and fully refreshed for work on Monday.

 If you can’t manage to get to bed later on Friday night allow yourself to get up ½ hour later

 on Saturday by setting your alarm later.
 Then adjust the meal times by one hour as planned.